 Some of the most heartbreaking consulting calls I get are those from parents who have lost hope for their marriages or their relationships with their kids.
 I listen; I cry; I share thoughts; I pray with them—but ultimately, God alone is the healer of hearts and restorer of relationships.

 I was recently reminded of the Valley of Dry Bones in Ezekiel 37.
 You may remember the story: God took Ezekiel to a valley filled with dry, disjointed bones.
 He instructed Ezekiel to speak His Word to the bones, and they became not just rattling bones, but flesh-covered skeletons.
-Then God breathed life into the bones and they rose up as a living, mighty army!
+Then God breathed life into the bones and they rose up – restored – as a living, mighty army!

 Maybe you (or someone you know) have a child who seems to have lost her way, or a spouse whose heart has grown cold.
 Perhaps you are afraid you began too late to train your children or to appreciate your marriage.
 The relationship appears to be a “valley of dry bones.”
+Or maybe it’s just a hard season right now in your parenting journey or another relationship.

-God is the author of life and restoration—the God of hope.
+I want to encourage you: God is the author of life and restoration—the God of hope.

 May you know His hope today. **